parmarakhil/interview-questions/microservices/readme.md

     3. This results in developing and sharing the libraries which in turn result in tight coupling
 50. Cross functional testing
     1. Is a verification of non functional requirements I.e those requirements which cannot be implemented like normal feature
+51. Microservices communication
+    1. Most people start with the REST approach.
+This works well for many use cases however the request-response pattern creates point-to-point connections that couple both sender to receiver and receiver to sender, making it hard to change one component without impacting others
+    2. Due to this, Many architects use middleware as backbone for MS communication to create decoupled, scalable and highly available systems.
+        1. Messaging systems like RabbitMQ
+        2. ETL tool like Talent
+        3. ESB like WSO2
+        4. Event streaming platform like Apache Kafka
+    3. The main reason Apache Kafka became the de facto standard for MS is its combination of three powerful concepts
+        1. Publish and subscribe : to streams of events, similar to message queue or enterprise messaging systems
+        2. Store : streams of events in a fault-tolerant way
+        3. Process : streams of events in real time as they occur